Grow Your Accounting Business Online With WordPress

 - Doesn’t rely on email

-- An RSS feed provides links to your site
+- A feed provides a way for external links to point back to your site

 - Feeds can be submitted to RSS directories

-- RSS provides multiple ways for your readers to receive your content (e.g. read the content on their mobile device using different applications)
+- RSS provides various ways for readers to receive your content (e.g. subscribers can view the content on their mobile device using feed readers)

-There are also a number of benefits to providing information on your website from other websites, such as the fact that you don’t have to write, manage or update the content.
+There are also a number of benefits when it comes to adding syndicated content to your website from other sites, such as the fact that you don’t have to write, manage or update the content.

-You can find RSS feeds with loads of useful content by searching online for relevant government departments and well-known industry bodies.
+To find useful RSS feeds just visit sites of finance and tax-related government departments and well-known industry bodies.

-Below we have listed some exaples of RSS feeds containing useful information that you could add to your site:
+Below we have listed some RSS feeds you may want to add to your accounting site:

 - Taxation Policy Center: http://www.taxpolicycenter.org/press/rss.cfm